goetting/ez-react/README.md

 ### connectClass

+All documented mehtods will be added to ezFlux.plugins.

 Handlers will be called with the namespace object and the current props given by the parent.
 Values returned from statehandlers will be Object.assigned to the props.
 Returns the connected Component.